amandeepahuja/Edu-Retriever/README.md

 2. **Vector Embedding**: The chunks are embedded using pre-trained models and stored in a FAISS index.
 3. **Query Handling**: A query from the user is processed, embedded, and compared to the stored vectors in FAISS to retrieve relevant text chunks.
 4. **Response Generation**: Retrieved text chunks are fed into Flan-T5 to generate a coherent response.
+5. **Smart Agent Actions**: The agent interprets user intent and invokes different actions based on keywords in the query.
-5. **User Interface**: A Streamlit interface allows users to input questions and receive responses from the system, providing an accessible UI for testing.
+6. **User Interface**: A Streamlit interface allows users to input questions and receive responses from the system, providing an accessible UI for testing.

 ## Setup Instructions